Sport in Education project

-- Build buy-in from other staff as well as the school community (students, Board of Trustees, contributing primary schools) – including the use of student voice to leverage the SiE concept.
+- Build buy-in from other staff as well as the school community (students, board of trustees, contributing primary schools) – including the use of the student voice to leverage the SiE concept.

-- SiE is a part of School Strategic and Annual Plans – including SiE being braided into other school programmes, strategies and interventions.
+- SiE is a part of school strategic and annual plans – including SiE being woven into other school programmes, strategies and interventions.

 - Expert support through project design and leadership – including the provision of quality professional development and networking opportunities.

 For more information about the SiE project contact the Project Manager, Garry Carnachan, at email@example.com or phone 027 563 8000.